idbrii/godot-eggplant50-template/README.md

 voted and selected this theme.
 More details on the [Jam Page](https://itch.io/jam/eggplant-50).

 # Adding your game

-1. Clone this repo as a template so you can create your game in Godot 3.5 with this project as your base.
+1. Fork this repo so you have the same project structure.
+2. Install Godot 3.5 .NET so you can run the mega project with both .NET and gdscript  games.
 2. Create your game in res://games/your-name-here That way all our games are isolated, so it should be easier to merge them back together.
 3. Create a GameDef as res://games/your-name-here/game_yourname.tres
 4. Add your GameDef to res://games/eggplant_games.tres

-Once the jam is done, we can merge all the different projects, re-add everyone's GameDef to res://games/eggplant_games.tres, and hopefully the package will all work!
+Once you complete your game, rebase onto latest and submit a PR.
+Make sure not to include any commits that remove files from the template or change project settings since these will cause conflicts.
+You can accept yours for eggplant_games.tres conflicts since we'll just re-add everyone's GameDefs before.

 ## Examples